The History of Hemp From Ancient Times to the Present

 Textiles and Fiber:

 In ancient India, hemp fiber was frequently utilized to make textiles.
-The stems of the hemp plant were used to produce fibers that were strong and long-lasting, making them excellent for weaving into garments.
+The stems of the hemp plant were used to produce fibers that were strong and long lasting, making them excellent for weaving into garments.
 According to historical records, hemp textiles were highly prized and were used to create clothing, ropes, and even sacred threads (yajnopavita).
 India was known for its high-quality hemp textiles, which were traded with other ancient cultures.

 Papermaking:

 Hemp was a key component in the papermaking process in ancient India.
-Bhurja patra, also known as “bhurja patta,” is a parchment-like paper made from the hemp plant’s bark.
+Bhurja Patra, also known as “bhurja patta,” is a parchment-like paper made from the hemp plant’s bark.
 The writing of manuscripts, sacred texts, and official documents was frequently done on these materials.
-Hemp’s fibers made for a strong, long-lasting material for writing surfaces.
+Hemp’s fibers are made for a strong, long-lasting material for writing surfaces.

 Construction and Building Material: